Norway 2005 "Centenary of Geological Society of Norway"

 Lamprocyclas maritalis

-Radiolarians (also radiolaria) are amoeboid protozoa (diameter 0.1-0.2 mm) that produce intricate mineral skeletons, typically with a central capsule dividing the cell into inner and outer portions, called endoplasm and ectoplasm.
+Radiolaria are amoeboid protozoa (diameter 0.1-0.2 mm) that produce intricate mineral skeletons, typically with a central capsule dividing the cell into inner and outer portions, called endoplasm and ectoplasm.
+The elaborate mineral skeleton is usually made of silica.
 They are found as zooplankton throughout the ocean, and their skeletal remains cover large portions of the ocean bottom as radiolarian ooze.
-Due to their rapid turn-over of species, they represent an important diagnostic fossil-found from the Cambrian onwards
+Due to their rapid turn-over of species, they represent an important diagnostic fossil-found from the Cambrian onwards.

 Lamprocyclas maritalis:

-Shell campanulate, very similar to the preceding species (Lamprocyclas nuptialis) in form and fenestration, but not so slender and with different peristome.
-Length of the three joints = 4:5:6; breadth = 4:10:13.
+Shell campanulate in form and fenestration, but not so slender and with different peristome.
 Cephalis subspherical, with a very stout, pyramidal horn of twice the length, the edges of which are spirally convoluted.
 Outer coronal of the peristome with twelve to fifteen short, divergent feet, inner with as many convergent, longer feet.
-Dimensions Length of the three joints, a 0.04, b 0.05, c 0.06; breadth a 0.04, b 0.1, c 0.12

-Centenary of Geological Society of Norway on circulated cover
+Centenary of Geological Society of Norway on FDC of Norway 2005 Centenary of Geological Society stamps of Norway on circulated cover